NolanHughes/nolanHughes-cli-app/NOTES.md

     Has a name
     Has availability (year round, seasonal, or limited) Has a rating #optional(ability to just see top-rated beers - will need to be an option )

+Order should be:
+1. create cities with name and brewery(has attributes)
+2. create breweries with attributes
+3.